A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Methodology

 \section{Methodology}

 This section presents MPTE and its associated estimator, which integrates target and auxiliary datasets through cross-sectional and temporal attention operators.
-We discuss the connection to Target PCA and show in Section~\ref{Sec:nonlinear_signals} that Target PCA arises as a special case of a Transformer encoder.
+We discuss how Target PCA arises as a special case of our framework.